maria901/rsppmp3_v27/readme.txt

 Description

 - Ability to play media files in the following formats:
-All media formats supported by ffmpeg (flv avi mov rm ra including the new amazingly fast and advanced rsp format (:-)) and many many more)
+All media formats supported by ffmpeg (new webm files (2021), flv avi mov rm ra including the new amazingly fast and advanced rsp format (.ricardo4) (:-)) and many many more)
-- It has a high quality (I supose) graphical equalizer (copied (as usual) from the XMMS project, as far as I know it is optimized for 44100 (soon 48000) sample rate, I will use the Shibatch version later, because some people say that it is a real high quality version)
+- It has a high quality (we supose) graphical equalizer (copied (as usual) from the XMMS project, as far as we know it is optimized for 44100 (soon 48000) sample rate, we will be using the Shibatch version later, because some people say that it is a real high quality version)
 - It has a spectrum analyzer (now working) with 10 bands
 - The decoder engine is loaded dynamically in the process(sic...)
-- You can define what wave out device ( soundcard ) will play the MP3 file (in case you have twenty soundcards installed)
+- You can define what wave out device ( soundcard ) will play the MP3 file (in case you have twenty soundcards installed, but for BlueTooth phones it is handy, the sample project waits for your selection to return the playback if the Phone is close)
 - The control has support to Xing and VBRI based VBR files
 - The control can retrieve bitrate, samplerate, layer, stereo mode and the time of the media file as formatted string or milliseconds